Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/global.md

-# Global
+# Shared

-Whether your sharing layouts or information between pages, the Global module is the place to check!
+Whether your sharing layouts or information between pages, the Shared module is the place to check!